 - Head Above Water by Buchi Emecheta – A lovely memoir piece about her childhood and her love affair with stories.

 I hope you enjoy checking out everything on my list and love them as much as I did.
 I want to do these lists monthly and have considered making them into monthly newsletters.
-If you’re interested in receiving a monthly list of good reads, playlists and just random stuff like this one, please subscribe here.
-I promise not to spam you.
+If you’d be interested in receiving a monthly list of good reads, playlists and just random stuff like this one, please let me know.

 Have a great February, and happy Valentine’s Day in advance.